SERC-COM234/Group-Assignment-Ransom-Attack-Puzzle/README.md

 # :handshake: Group Assignment - Ransom Attack Puzzle

 In your group, create a webpage that will mimic a ransomware attack.
 The user will be asked to enter 4 different passwords to "unlock" the computer.
+Users will solve puzzles outside the webpage to find the passwords and use the webpage to verify that they have solved the puzzles correctly.

 ## Requirements